ianmaloba/ianmaloba/README.md

-# Hello👋, I am Ian Maloba:
+# Hello👋, I'm Ian Maloba:
 I am a software and web developer.
 I'm highly motivated with a keen eye for detail, always striving to optimize my code and learn more.

 ### 👀 I am interested in: